 From here on out the days start to be longer than the nights, yup, today is officially the first day of Spring, the vernal equinox, and you could really tell, as a sheet of grey covered the sky, and light rain constantly fell!
 When will the sarcasm font be invented?
 Overnight there was heavy rain, although it had calmed down by the time I entered the patch I was taking no risks today, so was fully waterproofed as I began my walk today.

 Fully expecting a raft of early spring migrants to have been brought down by the overnight storms I was filled with anticipation when I heard the first Chiffchaff of the day singing in the hedge below Old Wolverton church, the chiffchaff theme continued as I wandered through the old lock area, joined by the first Blackcap of spring.
 The day was starting out well.

-When I settled down in the Aqueduct hide one thing became clear, the poor weather had put many people off being outside and I was surrounded by bird song for the most part, accompanied by the sound of the wind as it rattled the rafters i the hide, a much more pleasing sound than the usual barking dogs and screaming people.
+When I settled down in the Aqueduct hide one thing became clear; the poor weather had put many people off being outside, and I was surrounded by bird song for the most part.
+Accompanied by the sound of the wind as it rattled the rafters in the hide.
+A much more pleasing sound than the usual barking dogs and screaming people.

 Sadly that same bad weather was keeping any birds that might be about down, and I was seeing very little.

 You’ll note there are very few photos so far, sadly, dull grey skies don’t make for great bird photos, but there are a few later.

 Lapwing and Snipe

 Joined by the strong winds in the Farm Hide, I sat down to scan the muddy fringes and was pleased to see one of the regular Lapwing has returned to await a mate, his strange electronic hum, not the usual display flight calls, but a more subtle, quiet call, signalling to any passing “friends”.